-Following the likes of Tai Chi and yoga, Pilates has increased in popularity in recent years, particularly for its numerous health benefits.
-Plus, it's a lot of fun too according to our users.
-So if you're curious, here's what you need to know about Pilates including tips on how to find the right class near you.
+Following the likes of tai chi and yoga, Pilates has increased in popularity in recent years, particularly due to its numerous health benefits.
+But it's also a lot of fun too according to the Gransnet users who have tried it out.
+So, if you're curious, here's what you need to know, including tips on how to find the right class near you.

 Get our daily newsletter delivered straight to your inbox...

 "I go to classes and love it.
 Our teacher is very well qualified and alters the exercises to suit us.
 We are encouraged to do what we are able to do, so it's a good workout."

 Pilates is a form of exercise, developed by Joseph Pilates in the 1920s, that focuses on strengthening the core.
 Strengthening exercises that build strong core muscles are especially important in later life as they help to improve your posture, relieve back pain and maintain balance and stability.

 Depending on what level you're at and also whether or not you have any medical conditions, you can use certain types of equipment, including a foam roller and the Wunda Chair, Reformer or Spine Corrector, to help you through specific exercises.